ros2-split-gbp/ros2_tracing-release/tracetools/QUALITY_DECLARATION.md

 ### Public API Documentation [3.ii]

-`tracetools` does not currently have documentation for its public API.
+`tracetools` has embedded API documentation which can be generated using doxygen.
+The latest version can be viewed [here](https://micro-ros.gitlab.io/ros_tracing/ros2_tracing-api/).

+New additions to the public API require documentation before being added.

 ### License [3.iii]